Worstjibs/DisJockey/README.md

 I've started using Visual Studio 2019, so have included the Angular App in `/DisJockey/ClientApp`.

 To make changes to Angular, you'll need to run `ng build` inside the client folder, as the API needs to serve static HTML files for Discord Authentication to work (this might be possible with `ng serve` but I haven't managed it).
 You can use the argument `--watch` to automatically build the Angular solution when you make changes to it.
+Alternatively, I've added an npm command to `package.json`, which you can run by calling `npm run build`.
 I may modify this at some point to serve up the Angular App as an SPA, but it wasn't high priority as the current approach works well.

 # Contributing